Table of Contents

 rootand the worker processes as

-nobodyby default.
-If this is not the desired behavior, you can switch to the built-in
+kongby default.
+If this is not the desired behavior, you can switch the Nginx master process to run on the built-in

-konguser and group before starting Kong.
+konguser or to a custom non-root user before starting Kong.
 For more information, see Running Kong as a Non-Root User.

 $ kong start [-c /path/to/kong.conf]